Resource Centre How KNORR Is Using Food to Save the Future

 Another example comes in the form of the emergence of climate change.
 This planet-threatening hazard is even more threatening to the African continent as most African countries rely on rain to water their resource-reliant crops.
 As a response, Future 50 Foods like millet and cowpeas could be the answer as they are very drought tolerant.

 By accepting more variety in our diets, we can work against these practices and develop more sustainable food habits.
 From grains, vegetables and cereals to seeds, legumes and nuts, the Future 50 Food Report consists of a range of foods from around the world.
-These foods can easily be used as substitutes for ubiquitous ingredients.
+These healthy foods can easily be used as substitutes for ubiquitous ingredients.
 Each food product is chosen for its unique nutrition profile and reduced impact on the environment – not to mention, the deliciously diverse array of flavours to add to our favourite dishes.

 South Africa’s key Future 50 Foods are as follows: mung beans, millet, quinoa, spinach, pumpkin leaves, lentils, red cabbage, wild rice, cowpeas and bambara groundnuts.
 These ingredients can easily be substituted in place of typically used foods.
 In addition, mung beans, millet, cowpeas, bambara groundnuts are not only nutritious, they are also indigenous to South Africa and particularly suited to our climate and soil.